Digital Consulting Services CEO Doug Sabanosh Interview on Consumer News TV

 Gary Atencio:

 I want to delve into that part, cause that’s something you do.
 That’s kind of unique.
 It’s not a shotgun approach.
 Like you said, let me ask you this.
 I mean, gone are the days of simply hanging up a shingle and a sign and putting it on your store, waiting for the customers to come.
-Why would you say online marketing?
-The worldwide web is really one of the most valuable tools, really as an equalizer for the small business guy to compete even against the big boys.
+Why would you say online marketing through the worldwide web is really one of the most valuable tools, really as an equalizer for the small business guy to compete even against the big boys.

 Doug Sabanosh: